 Selection of External Consultants: The program chair, in consultation with program faculty, develops a list of at least four possible consultants.
-The list is submitted to the Dean, who, in consultation with the Chair of the program, will choose the consultants
+The list is submitted to the Dean, who, in consultation with the Chair of the program, will choose the consultants (usually two).

-(usually two).
 In rare cases where you think more than two consultants would be helpful, make that case when you submit your list of names.
-Programs are encouraged to submit names of at least two faculty from colleges similar to Knox and at least two faculty from graduate programs or professional schools to which we would like our students to aspire.
+Programs are encouraged to submit names of at least two faculty from colleges similar to Knox and at least two faculty from different sorts of institutions.
+If your program has strong orientation toward graduate school placement, faculty from graduate programs or professional schools should be considered.
+In other cases, you might consider schools that offer contrasts in different ways (e.g. urban, public, etc.).
 In developing your list, you might want to consider other factors, such as multiple areas in your program (e.g., Studio Art and Art History) or particular issues facing your program.
 When you submit your list to the Dean, explain why you think each individual would be a good choice for a consultant.
 Please list any relationships program members may have with the proposed consultants.
 It is important to avoid consultants who have a close association with Knox or with any member of the Knox program.
 Individuals to be avoided include: an alumnus/i of the College, graduate school friends, dissertation mentors, research collaborators, etc. Include the suggested consultant's name and e-mail address, along with a web page with further information on the consultant.
 Because of the need to avoid individuals with whom faculty in the program have a significant relationship, it can be a challenge to generate names.
 Here are some suggestions (with the first two being the easiest routes):